TheGeekosaurus/extension-marketplace-api-2.0/README.md

 ## Configuration

-### Mock Data Mode (Default)

-By default, the extension uses mock data instead of making real API calls.
-This allows you to test the extension without setting up API keys or backend services.

-### Real API Mode
+### API Mode

-To use real marketplace data, you'll need to:
+The extension uses dedicated API services to search for products across marketplaces.
+To use it, you need to:

 1. Sign up for the required API services
 2. Configure your API keys